-If you’ve been giving job interviews for a while without being the one called back for a second, you need to take a good look at yourself and find out if you’re making any of these six mistakes that put off interviewers.
-Don’t worry – there are solutions for all of them.
+Do you worry that job interview mistakes are ruining your chances of landing your dream job?
+If you’ve been giving job interviews for a while without being the one called back for a second interview, you need to take a good look at your interview skills and preparation..

 Mistake # 1: You talk too much

 The advantages of the fact that you love to talk and have decided to persuade the recruiter that you’re the best candidate can turn against you.